FeatureBaseDB/www/content/blog/apophenia.md

 then moving on to the next row, or generating all the row values for one column, then moving on to the next column.
 But what if differences between the data sets made them perform differently?
 Obviously, the solution is to make sure the data will be the same regardless of the order in which it's generated.

-Which suggests that what we really want is not just a PRNG, but a PRNG where we can seek to a given point in its output stream arbitrarily.
+And that suggests that what we really want is not just a PRNG, but a PRNG where we can seek to a given point in its output stream arbitrarily.

 I spent some time looking into existing work in this field, and there's a lot